scanner-research/scannertools/doc/index.rst

 Tixelbox
 ====================================

-Tixelbox is a toolbox for video analysis in Python with an emphasis on efficiency and scalability.
-It uses the [Scanner](https://github.com/scanner-research/scanner/)
+This is the official documentation for the [tixelbox](https://github.com/scanner-research/tixelbox) video processing library.

 .. toctree::
    :maxdepth: 2